 - the Transfer Monitoring Report through NSLDS, which is used to track aid that may have been received by a transfer student at a previous school.

 Pell Grants will typically funds are disbursed in two equal installments, normally once every 19 weeks or 350 hours.
-The Business Office posts awards to student account using FATR/FATP then draws down money for Pell funds from the G-5 account.
+The Business Office posts awards to the student account and then draws down money for Pell funds from the G-5 account.
 The Pell account is reviewed after each posting.